jonnonz1/nz-statute-book/acts/public/2006/kiwisaver-act-2006.md

   (a) results from the enactment of sections 39, 48, 50, 83, 103(1) and (3), 148, 167, and 188 of the Taxation (KiwiSaver, Student Loans, and Remedial Matters) Act 2020; and
   (b) relates to a product disclosure statement, or to information lodged on the relevant disclosure register, under the Financial Markets Conduct Act 2013; and
   (c) comes to an end before 31 January 2021.

+### 244 Protection for non-compliance: Taxation (Budget Measures) Act 2025
+Non-compliance with financial markets legislation, as defined in section 6(1) of the Financial Markets Conduct Act 2013, or the Fair Trading Act 1986 is ignored if the non-compliance results from the enactment of sections 9 to 13, 14(2) and (5), 18 to 24, 26, and 28 of the Taxation (Budget Measures) Act 2025 and—
+  (a) the non-compliance does not continue on or after 1 November 2025; or (b) the non-compliance relates to a product disclosure statement or other disclosure document, as defined in section 6(1) of the Financial Markets Conduct Act 2013, and does not continue on or after 1 January 2026.

 ## Schedule 1AA — Transitional, savings, and related provisions